White-Label/Web-Template/README.md

 Welcome to the getting start guide for the White Label website template.
 This guide and repo is meant to serve as a simple and easy way for you to get a website up and running connected to the White Label and Soundcloud APIs.

+**This template is currently in Alpha and under active development.
+Feel free to contribute with any optimizations/features/bug fixes via pull request**

 ## Template

 This open source template is a [Middleman](https://middlemanapp.com/) web app which uses the AngularJS framework.
 It comes configured with a live reloading development environment and a way to build a static website for production.
 This guide will show you how to quickly connect the website to the White Label API using your _client id_ and play your mixtape tracks through Soundcloud.